corda/corda-docs-portal/content/en/platform/corda/4.13/community/checkpoint-tooling.md

 The Checkpoint Agent is a very low level diagnostics tool that can be used to output the type, size and content of flow *checkpoints* at node runtime.
 It is primarily targeted at users developing and testing code that may exhibit flow mis-behaviour (preferably before going into production).

-For a given flow *checkpoint*, the agent outputs:
+For a given flow checkpoint, the agent outputs:

-* Information about the checkpoint such as its `id` (also called a `flow id`) that can be used to correlate with that flows lifecycle details in the main Corda logs.
+- Information about the checkpoint such as its ID (also called a *flow ID*) that can be used to correlate with that flows lifecycle details in the main Corda logs.
-* A nested hierarchical view of its reachable objects (indented and tagged with depth and size) and their associated sizes, including the state of any flows held within the checkpoint.
+- A nested hierarchical view of its reachable objects (indented and tagged with depth and size) and their associated sizes, including the state of any flows held within the checkpoint.

-Diagnostics information is written to standard log files (eg. log4j2 configured logger).
+Diagnostics information is written to standard log files (for example, log4j2 configured logger).

 This tool is particularly useful when used in conjunction with the `checkpoints dump` CRaSH shell command to troubleshoot and identify potential problems associated with checkpoints for flows that appear to not be completing.